inbeacon/InbeaconSdk-IOS/documentation/install-with-carthage.md

 ![image alt text](image_19.png)

-  Add: **Privacy - Bluetooth Peripheral Usage Description** (**NSBluetoothPeripheralUsageDescription**)

-  Text that is shown under the permission dialog for accessing Bluetooth peripherals.
-Note that this dialog is *never* shown by the SDK, as it is only used to determine whether bluetooth turned ON or OFF.
-But on app submission, this item is mandatory.
-You can use a standard text: "to check your bluetooth status"

   add: **Privacy - Location When in Use Usage Description**  (**NSLocationWhenInUseUsageDescription**)

   Text that is shown under the permission dialog when asked for "while using the app in the foreground".
 This is only necessary when using the 2-step “Selective Location Authorisation” mode.